PalomaCue/cloudera-ml-vm/README.md

        sudo service cloudera-scm-agent restart

  f.
 Check whether the CSD successfully installed in http://quickstart.cloudera:7180/cmf/csd/refresh.
 Search for the following entry:
- .....

- Log on to the Cloudera Manager Server host, and place the Spark 2 CSD file in the location configured for CSD files.
-    Set the file ownership of the CSD file to `cloudera-scm:cloudera-scm` with permission 644.

- c.
+    {
+    "csdName":"SPARK2_ON_YARN-2.2.0.cloudera2",
+    "serviceType":"SPARK2_ON_YARN",
+    "source":"/opt/cloudera/csd/SPARK2_ON_YARN-2.2.0.cloudera2.jar",
+    "isInstalled":true
+    }

+ g.
 Restart the Cloudera Manager Server with the following command:

          service cloudera-scm-server restart

 3. In the Cloudera Manager Admin Console, add the Spark2 parcel repository to the Remote Parcel Repository URLs in Parcel Settings as described in remote repository URLs.

 Note: If your Cloudera Manager Server does not have Internet access, you can use the Spark 2 parcel files, put them into a new parcel repository, and then configure the Cloudera Manager Server to target this newly created repository.

-Download the Spark 2 parcel, distribute the parcel to the hosts in your cluster, and activate the parcel.
+4. Download the Spark 2 parcel, distribute the parcel to the hosts in your cluster, and activate the parcel.
 See Managing Parcels.

-Add the Spark 2 service to your cluster.
+5. Add the Spark 2 service to your cluster.

+ a.
 In the step #1, select a dependency option:

    HDFS, YARN, ZooKeeper: Choose this option if you do not need access to a Hive service.

    HDFS, Hive, YARN, ZooKeeper: Hive is an optional dependency for the Spark service.
 If you have a Hive service and want to access Hive tables from your Spark applications, choose this option to include Hive as a dependency and have the Hive client configurations always available to Spark applications.

+  b.
 In the step #2, when customizing the role assignments for Spark 2, add a gateway role to every host.

+  c.
 Note that the History Server port is 18089 instead of the usual 18088.

+  d.
 Complete the steps to add the Spark 2 service.

+  e.
 Return to the Home page by clicking the Cloudera Manager logo.

+  f.
 Click  to restart the cluster.

 ## References & more info
 * <a href="https://docs.anaconda.com/anaconda-scale/spark">Using Anaconda with Spark</a>